 1. Split to Ancona (or return)

-2. Istria (Rovinj, Pula, Porec, Umag, Rabac, Piran) and Venice connections (map below) – both Venezia Line and Adriatic Line
+3. Istria (Rovinj, Pula, Porec, Umag, Rabac, Piran) and Venice connections (map below) – both Venezia Line and Adriatic Line

-There are no ferries from Venice to Split or Venice to Dubrovnik, and as of 2018, there are no longer any ferries from Dubrovnik to Bari or return.
+There are no ferries from Venice to Split or Venice to Dubrovnik, and there are no ferries to/from Rabac anymore either.